At the time of writing, the author holds IOTA and XLM.

 In the white paper, Ethereum’s creators also theorized that because coins are always lost over time due to carelessness, death and a number of other reasons, and due to the fact that coin loss can be modeled as a percentage of the total supply per year, the total ETH supply in circulation will eventually stabilize and reach an equilibrium.

 Now that we’ve run through the current ETH inflation rate, it’s time to look to the future and realize that the goalposts will soon change.
-At some stage in 2018-2019, Ethereum will switch from a proof-of-work platform to a proof-of-stake algorithm which is still in development.
+Ethereum will switch from a proof-of-work platform to a proof-of-stake algorithm, which is still in development.
 This update is known as Casper and is designed to make transactions on the Ethereum network faster and cheaper.

 It’s not yet clear what the issuance rate will be after the Casper update, but it’s expected to be much less than the current maximum cap.
 Ethereum co-founder Vitalik Buterin posted the following on Twitter on June 27, 2017 in response to a question about ETH inflation: